Lichenicolous fungus: Geographical distribution

 Lichenicolous basidiomycetes are globally distributed, inhabiting diverse environments across all continents.
 Their presence ranges from the tropics to polar regions, demonstrating their remarkable adaptability.
 Recent discoveries even extend to the harsh climates of Antarctica, demonstrating the extensive ecological niches these fungi occupy.
 The current knowledge of their distribution is heavily influenced by the varying levels of exploration and research across different regions.
 Europe, North America, and to a lesser extent, South America appear to be the best-explored regions.
 However, this may reflect research effort rather than actual diversity.
 For instance, while Europe has fewer known species than North America, it has a lower proportion of newly described species, suggesting it may be more thoroughly studied.
-South America, despite having a significant number of known species, is considered under-explored.
+South America, despite having a large number of known species, is considered under-explored.
 Systematic studies of lichenicolous fungi in this region only began around 2000, and experts anticipate a substantial increase in known diversity in the coming years.
 Africa and much of Asia remain poorly explored for lichenicolous basidiomycetes, and the current low numbers of known species likely underrepresent the true diversity in these regions.
 Similarly, while Oceania has a moderate number of known species, most discoveries have been incidental, and thorough explorations in Australia and New Zealand are expected to yield many more species.

 Studies have shown that natural, unpolluted habitats, such as alpine regions, support a high diversity of lichenicolous fungi.
 For instance, the Koralpe Mountain area in Austria hosts numerous species due to its stable environmental conditions and variety of microhabitats.
 A study conducted in this region identified 63 lichen and 41 lichenicolous fungal species within a relatively small area, illustrating the rich biodiversity of these communities.

 The diversity of lichenicolous fungi is not uniformly distributed across all environments.
 Habitats that have remained unpolluted and stable over long periods are particularly rich in these fungi.
 In regions such as Hungary, India, and parts of the Holarctic, including North America, Russia, and Sweden, national checklists have documented numerous species of lichenicolous fungi.
 These checklists, based on detailed morphological recognition of environmental samples, showcase the species diversity in different environments and on different lichen hosts.

 Alpine lichen communities, such as those in the Koralpe mountains, often harbour rich lichenicolous fungus diversity.

 Furthermore, alpine and polar regions, which served as refugia during past climatic events, also show high diversity of lichenicolous fungi.
 The stability and longevity of lichen thalli in these regions create suitable niches for the diverse fungal communities.
 For example, the alpine lichen communities of the Koralpe Massive in Austria, which is a nunatak area, support an exceptionally rich lichen species diversity due to the varied microhabitats provided by the gneiss and marble outcrops scattered across the landscape.

-The cross-taxon analysis approach has shown that lichen abundance and diversity significantly influence the diversity patterns of lichenicolous fungi.
+The cross-taxon analysis approach has shown that lichen abundance and diversity greatly influence the diversity patterns of lichenicolous fungi.
 This method has demonstrated that lichen communities can serve as reliable surrogates for predicting lichenicolous fungal diversity, aiding in the conservation and study of these specialised fungi.